CALLS TO ARTISTS

 Eligibility: This RFP is open to all professional artists and artist teams over the age of 18, who currently reside in the United States.

-Application Deadline: Applications must be delivered by mail or by hand or received electronically by January 10th, 4:00 pm EST. Refer to page 4 for application procedures.
+Application Deadline: Applications must be received by Thursday, July 31st, 4:00 pm EST. No exceptions.
+Refer to page 4 for application procedures and note specifications.
 The application can be found on page 5.

 If you would like to be included on our e-mail distribution list to receive information on competitions, please send your contact details to firstname.lastname@example.org.